Shmew/Fable.Jester/installation/jest.md

 yarn add prettier --dev // If you plan to use snapshot testing
 ```

+Please ensure you're running on the latest version of `fable-compiler'.

 ### Use Femto

 If you happen to use [Femto], then it can